-Add more than 450 Open Community Collections to your research mix
+Add 450+ Open Community Collections to your research mix

 After more than a year collaborating with institutions around the globe, JSTOR’s Open Community Collections initiative now hosts over 450 collections.
 These contributions are digitized from the special holdings of more than 135 libraries, museums, universities, and other archives, bringing rare primary source items into the research workflow, alongside related essential scholarship.

 These freely available collections cover nearly every discipline, documenting the history of universities, territories, companies, and notable figures, while chronicling important events and movements throughout the ages.
 Other collections feature items that provide unique windows into different eras and communities, such as coins, maps, and postcards, as well as student artwork and literary magazines, and photographs of communities in academia and beyond.

 There’s bound to be a collection for everyone, regardless of research area, disciplinary focus, lesson plan, or niche interest.

 Explore the community collections and take a closer look at trending themes: